-If you are following a restricted diet, either gluten-free, dairy-free, low FODMAP or any other exclusion, you may have a slight fear of entertaining with friends and family.
+If you are following a restricted diet, either gluten-free, dairy-free, low FODMAP or any other exclusion diet, you may have a slight fear of entertaining with friends and family.
 Many people I talk to that have IBS or a food intolerance/allergy suffer with symptoms immediately or the next day, however they find it difficult to let people know about their food concerns.
-Here is my best advice, the top 3 tips on entertaining with friends:
+Here is my best advice and the top 3 tips I have on entertaining with friends:

 1. Whether at home or someone else’s place, always bring a personal stash of gluten-free crackers, crisps and bread.
 No one will even notice you pull out your own crackers to eat with the cheese tray.

 2. Encourage a pot luck.
 Always ask to bring something to an event.
-You can ensure there is at least one dish that you can feel safe enjoying and people with really appreciate your contribution.
+This way you can ensure there is at least one dish that you can feel safe enjoying, and people with really appreciate your effort and willing contribution.

 3. Enjoy small quantities.
 If you have Celiac disease, you need to avoid gluten 100%, however for most people with food intolerance or IBS, trigger foods in very small amounts may be tolerated fine.
 Know your trigger foods and what your body can handle.

-If you are the host, no need to fear the guest with food intolerance or allergy.
+If you are the host, no need to fear the guest with food intolerances or allergies.
 Simply plan ahead, search blogs and posts, and provide at least one or two options for these guests.
-There are many substitute ingredients today like GF bread crumbs, pasta noodles, sauces and spreads that make it simple to provide delicious meals to your sensitive guests.
+There are many substitute ingredients today like gluten free bread crumbs, pasta noodles, sauces and spreads that make it simple to provide delicious meals to your sensitive guests.

-Here are a few entertaining “safe” foods for gluten-free and lactose-free guests:
+Here are a few “safe” foods for entertaining with gluten-free and lactose-free guests:

 - Polenta crisps